eric-yim/bounding_box_labeling/README.md

 A bounding box should appear on the image.

-Third, if you are satisfied with the box, Left Click somewhere within the box.
+Third, if you are satisfied with the box, Left Click INSIDE the bounding box.

-If you want to redraw the box, Right Click somewhere within image.
+If you want to redraw the box, Right Click anywhere on the window.

 #### Notes